 So back to the concert.

 Wow.
-The Moody Blues were founded in 1963 and the main lineup dates from 1967 where they released the first concept album.
+The Moody Blues were founded in 1963 and the main line up dates from 1967 where they released the first concept album.
 That’s right, they beat the Beatles to it.
 The album was Days of Future Past.
-Of that lineup, 3 are still touring: Justin Hayward, John Lodge and Graeme Edge.
+Of that line-up, three are still touring: Justin Hayward, John Lodge and Graeme Edge.
 Graeme Edge turned 70 earlier this year.
 And they still rock.
 That’s what finding the right career does for you.
 Passion and perseverance for the long haul.
 It is one of the best concerts I have ever been to.

 And again I am grateful for the inspiration they were to me and for the career in Electronics that came from that.

 Some of you may have noticed that the headings are all based on albums or songs by The Moody Blues.